adriianoo/cookhouse/README.md

 # Cookhouse 😃

-This __cooking website__ was initially made with the concept of allowing users to save and create their favorite recipes in a personal list.<br>
 I started the project with using basic __HTML, CSS, and JavaScript__.<br> However, I completely restructured the architecture to incorporate a __login and registration system using the [Express framework](https://expressjs.com/de/)__.